3x3 basketball gets ready for close-up at Tokyo Games

 “We are reviewing the flow of the athletes to the field of play, because the court and the seats are close since it’s a compact venue,” said Yasuo Mori, deputy executive director of Tokyo 2020’s Games Operations Bureau.
 “Because of COVID-19, we want to make sure our original plan is sufficient.”

 There is still no guarantee there will be any fans at all at the Tokyo Games.
-Whether live, on television or via the internet, however, a lot of people are going to be introduced to a different style of basketball when the 3×3 competition begins July 24.
+Whether live, on television or via the internet, however, many people will be introduced to a different style of basketball when the 3×3 competition begins.

 "Of course we want people to see our games, but we have to be sensitive to the situation and the virus measures being taken," Komatsu said.
 However, I hope they can come see us play if possible."